-The following general notes are also to be considered in the design of streets -and requirements of Table 1:
+The following general notes are also to be considered in the design of streets and requirements of Table 1:

-- 1) Tree pits may be incorporated into the carriageway width to help delineate parking and define pedestrian priority zones, crossing points and other nodes along main streets.
+- Tree pits may be incorporated into the carriageway width to help delineate parking and define pedestrian priority zones, crossing points and other nodes along main streets.
 When this occurs, the kerb will be brought out and around the tree to integrate the planting with the verge - 2.
-2) Cyclepaths are to be provided as per the Pedestrian and Cycle Network Plan and may be on street or will be off road.
-On street cycle lane 1m wide each direction Off road share hike and bike 2.5m wide path within total road reserve - 3.
-3) Medians 4m minimum width allow for central tree planting - 4.
-4) Angle parking can be used for high intensity activity areas such as the Town and Village Centres and streets adjoining major parklands with high visitor numbers - 5.
-5)-Upright kerb to be used.
+Cyclepaths are to be provided as per the Pedestrian and Cycle Network Plan and will be off road.
+Off road share hike and bike 2.5m wide path within total road reserve - 3.
+Medians 4m minimum width allow for central tree planting - Angle parking can be used for high intensity activity areas such as the Town and Village Centres and streets adjoining major parklands with high visitor numbers - 5.
+Upright kerb to be used.
 Flush and/or permeable kerb to be used on Sub Arterial and WSUD Median at interface with median. - 6.
-6) For major collector roads servicing bus routes, the parking lane will be widened to 3m in localised sections where bus stops are to be provided.
+For major collector roads servicing bus routes, the parking lane will be widened to 3m in localised sections where bus stops are to be provided.